mozilla/infosec.mozilla.org/docs/guidelines/risk/rapid_risk_assessment.md

 - Name of a person or/and team responsible for the service.
 - Data flow diagram.
-- List/Dictionary of the data that will be processed or stored.
+- List the kind of data that will be processed or stored: secrets, credentials, public data, confidential data, and anything else that may be important for this service.
 - An understanding of how the service works.

 ## When NOT to run an RRA?